michaelbolanos/home-assistant-door-sensor/README.md

 - The bypass button allows temporary disabling of the alarm system.
 - The alarm system resets when the door is closed.
 - The status light provides a visual indication of the alarm system state.
+- This alarm is designed to work alongside an existing home or commercial security system **without requiring modifications**, providing additional protection for a specific door when needed.

 ## Home Assistant YAML Configuration
 This automation is configured in Home Assistant's YAML file under Automations and can be managed via the UI.